Frequently Asked Questions

 Please feel free to contact us if your questions are not fully answered.

 How soon will my order ship?

 We keep all parts in stock, but we build our products to order.
-Manufacturing time depends on the amount of orders that are currently in place and can vary day to day.
+Manufacturing time depends on the amount of orders currently in place and can vary day-to-day.
 Please contact us to determine current lead time.
 Orders placed directly on our website are usually processed within 3-4 business days.